stolostron/rhacm-docs/release_notes/known_issues.md

 ### A saved search in the console might display incorrect value in Visual Web Terminal
 <!--1.0.0:1726-->

-If you save your search query, you might see inconsistencies between the number of _Search_ page results and the results from the Visual Web Terminal.
+If you save your search query and use `savedsearches`, you might see incorrect results in the Visual Web Terminal.
+The result from the _Search_ page is correct.

 ### At logout user kubeadmin gets extra browser tab with blank page
 <!--1.0.0:2191-->